 The difficulty level of DI was very high.
 There were 1 easy, 10 medium and 9 difficult questions in this section.
 The last block (A water-tank A supplies 6000 liters of water.) was easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

-The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 12-14 questions with 90 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 3-6 questions with approx. 80 % accuracy.

 Students found this section easier than DI this time.
 The Quantitative section had 6 easy, 7 medium and 9 difficult questions.
 Selection of questions was important to crack this section.
 There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 A good student could have scored 90+ percentile by attempting around 6-9 questions with approx. 80% accuracy.

 The overall feel of the paper was tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 LR/DI section was tougher than Quant section Verbal section was moderate to tough.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and misfit/best placement require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.